LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/environmentVariables.md

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/bestPractices/env_1.png">

     You can add the key/value pairs one by one using the fields provided.
 Alternatively, click the **Bulk Add** link and enter them in key=value format in the text box provided.
-This lets you copy the values from another source and paste them here.
+The text box also lets you copy the values from another source and paste them in.

 4. Click **Save**.